Handbag: Antiquity

 During the ancient period bags were used to carry items including flint, tools, supplies, weapons, and currency.
 Early examples of these bags have been uncovered in Egyptian burial sites (c.
 2686–2160 BCE) and were made of leather with two straps or handles for carrying or suspending from a stick.
 The ancient Greeks made use of leather, papyrus and linen purses known as byrsa to store coins, which is the etymological origin of the English word "purse".
 The emergence of money further inspired the creation of drawstring purses, most commonly hung from a belt or kept in clothing folds.

 A handbag was discovered with the remains of Ötzi, who lived between 3350 and 3105 BC.
-Whilst one of the earliest discoveries of an ornate leather purse came from Anglo-Saxon Britain, dated circa 625 CE, revealed from the burial site of King Roewald in the mounds of Sutton Hoo in Suffolk.
+While one of the earliest discoveries of an ornate leather purse came from Anglo-Saxon Britain, dated circa 625 CE, revealed from the burial site of King Roewald in the mounds of Sutton Hoo in Suffolk.
 Although the leather had deteriorated, its gold ornaments were still intact.
 Inside the purse was forty gold coins and it was held in place by a gold belt buckle and golden hinged straps.
 These features symbolised a display of opulence, making the purse part of a lavish suite of possessions.